-On 15 April 2020 the Administrative Court of Tuscany decided to disapply Article 23 (let. e) of the Reception decree considered contrary to Article 20 of the recast Reception Conditions Directive (see further par.
+On 15 April 2020 the same court decided to disapply Article 23 (let. e) of the Reception decree considered contrary to Article 20 of the recast Reception Conditions Directive (see further par.
 3.3.).
 The same Court with other subsequent pronunciations confirmed the decision.

-Lombardy: by decision of February 19, 2021, the Administrative Court of Brescia cancelled the withdrawal of the reception measures decided by the Prefecture of Brescia against an asylum seeker who had been denounced for having proposed to a police officer in civilian clothes the purchase of Narcotics.
+Through its Decision of 19 February 2021, the Administrative Court of Brescia cancelled the withdrawal of the reception measures decided by the Prefecture of Brescia against an asylum seeker who had been denounced for having proposed to a police officer in civilian clothes the purchase of narcotics.
 The Court the Court found the decision contrary to Article 20 of the Reception Directive as interpreted by the Court of Justice, Haqbin judgment C-233/18.

 Possession of sufficient resources

-Another worrying practice relates to withdrawal of reception conditions for reasons of sufficient resources (see Criteria and Restrictions to Access Reception Conditions).
+Another worrying practice relates to withdrawal of reception conditions for reasons connected to the possession of sufficient resources (see Criteria and Restrictions to Access Reception Conditions).

 Prefectures use the annual social income level to evaluate the sufficiency of the applicant’s financial resources to justify the withdrawal of reception conditions.
 According to the Reception Decree, if it is established that the applicant is not destitute, the applicant is required to reimburse the costs incurred for the measures from which he or she has unduly benefitted.